pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 forward_.
 Decision trees direct the focus onto concrete, actionable things we can do.

-Of course, the idea with these decision trees is not to mandate specific research practices, but to create a way to practice and share our patterns of practice in a collaborative, peer-to-peer sort of way.
+Of course, the idea with these research guides is not to mandate specific research practices, but to create a way to practice and share our patterns of practice in a collaborative, peer-to-peer sort of way.
 This vision is painted beautifully in the foreword to one of my favorite books on typography.
 Here I